calendar

 One of the most significant benefits of CBT is its ability to save costs.
 By eliminating the need for physical classrooms, printed materials, and travel expenses, companies can allocate resources more efficiently.

-For instance, a study by IBM revealed that companies can save up to $200 million dollars by switching to e-learning for their employees.
+For instance, a study by IBM famously saved an estimated $200 million after shifting to e-learning, demonstrating how digital training can reduce costs tied to physical classrooms, printed materials, and travel.
 It also allows employees to balance training with work responsibilities.

 IBM saved millions by using e-learning techniques.